johnkary/johnkary.net/README.md

 * `_pages/`
 * `images/`

-All other directories and files are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).
+All other directories and files are licensed under the MIT License.